ericallam/WellCached/README.md

 ## Usage

+## Tests

-To run the example project; clone the repo, and run `pod install` from the Project directory first.
+To run the tests; clone the repo, and run `rake test` from the root directory or open the "WellCache.xcworkspace" and run the Test target using `⌘U`

 ## Requirements

+No dependencies other than Foundation

 ## Installation